VIC.GOV.AU | Policy and Advisory Library

 • updates from the SEIL

-• reflection on the network annual work plan and planning for the next meeting.
+• reflection on the school network work plan and planning for the next meeting.

-The network chair is responsible for ensuring that a summary of the discussion and any actions emerging from the meeting are recorded.
-A brief summary of key discussion points, or the learning focus when a professional learning activity is conducted in the meeting, followed by a clear resolution where appropriate, is sufficient.
-The summary of the discussion should not record the remarks of individual network members unless there is a good reason for doing so.
+The school network chair is responsible for ensuring that a summary of the discussion and any actions emerging from the meeting are recorded and distributed to the school network.
+A summary of key discussion points, or the learning focus when a professional learning activity is conducted in the meeting, followed by a clear resolution where appropriate, is sufficient.
+The summary of the discussion should not record the remarks of individual school network members unless there is a good reason for doing so.
 Good practice is to pull out action items into a separate action list which records:

 • a brief description of the action to be taken